New South Wales Shale and Oil Company: History of operation, technology, and products

 The commercial arrangement with A. M. Fell & Sons culminated in a court case in 1889.
 Under the terms of the settlement, the company paid A. M. Fell & Sons £4000 and their legal costs, and bought the stocks of products on hand at the time, but the commercial arrangements were ended.
 Thereafter, N.S.W.
 Shale and Oil Company was again running its own retorts and refining operations.
 In 1896, the company introduced new vertical retorts, to a design patented by its then general manager, William Hall, that enabled the company process its accumulated stockpiles of low-grade oil shale profitably.

 In 1896, the company bought the 'King Mine', at Torbane, which it renamed the New Hartley Mine, and mined shale there.
 Forty vertical retorts and other structures were erected there, in 1900, by which time William Hall was the chairman of directors.
 Crude oil produced in the retorts was sold to the Australian Gas Light Co, for gas enrichment, under a ten year contract to supply 1,000,000 imperial gallons per annum, but was also railed to the company's existing shale oil refinery at Hartley Vale, for further processing by fractional distillation.
 The retorts required coal as fuel, and this was obtained from the Wongawilli coal seam, which outcropped at Mount Airly.

 In the 1888s and 1890s, the company had premises adjacent to the Darling Harbour railway line at Ultimo, where they manufactured grease and lubricating oil.

+In 1902, the duty on imported kerosene was removed.